Covariant path integrals for quantum fields back-reacting on classical space-time

 Our results have consequences for any theory with a degree of freedom that behaves classically, whether effective or fundamental.
 With this in mind, we provide a possible template for studying CQ field theories, and we introduce a class of classical-quantum actions which can be used to construct theories with a sensible classical limit.
-The corresponding path integral can be understood in terms of summing over all classical and quantum paths, where the classical paths deviating too much from their semi-classical configuration are suppressed by a coupling $D_{0}$, which also governs the strength of the quantum decoherence.
-We give an explicit example of a classical field coupled to a quantum one which is Lorentz invariant.
-Since we do not have a full theory of quantum gravity, of particular importance is to construct an effective theory of quantum matter back-reacting on classical space-time, and we discuss the application of our work to the gravitational setting, giving an example of a CQ theory of gravity which gives the trace of Einstein's equations on average.
-We also construct a path integral for the full set of Einstein's equations, although it remains an open question whether it requires a background frame.
+The corresponding path integral can be understood in terms of summing over all classical and quantum paths, where the classical paths deviating too much from their semi-classical configuration are suppressed by a coupling $D_{0}$, which also governs the strength of the quantum decoherence. \jono{We give an explicit Lorentz invariant model of a classical field coupled to a quantum field.
+We show how to use perturbation theory to compute correlation functions in Appendix \ref{sec: peturbative}.
+This can then be used to compute vacuum expectation values which place experimental constraints on the theory.
+We also include a discussion of normalization techniques in Appendix \ref{app: normalizing}.} Since we do not have a full theory of quantum gravity, of particular importance is the construction of theory of quantum matter back-reacting on classical space-time, and we discuss the application of our work to the gravitational setting, giving an example of a CQ theory of gravity which gives the trace of Einstein's equations on average.
+We also construct a path integral for the full set of Einstein's equations.
+We have since shown that this path integral gives the correct classical limiting behavior.
+In particular we have since shown in \cite{grudka2023renorm} that fluctuations away from the Newtonian potential and scalar mode are suppressed by showing that the scalar two-point function is positive semidefinite.
+The two-point function of the tensor mode, which capture the dynamical degrees of freedom of general relativity has also been show to be positive semidefinite\cite{oppenheim2025tensormode}.
+We show that the classical gravitational field cannot generate entanglement, demonstrating that this provides a witness for a quantum theory of gravity\cite{bose2017spin,marletto2017gravitationally}.
+This resolves a question which has seen considerable debate\cite{danielson2022gravitationally,husain2022dynamics,ma2022limits,fragkos2022inference,christodoulou2023locally,gollapudi2025state,martin2023gravity,trillo2025diosi}.
+The theory can be considered as a fundamental theory which is an alternative to quantum gravity.
+There is also a regime where it may be an effective description of a fully quantum theory of gravity, after taking the classical-quantum limit as outlined in \cite{layton2024classical}.

 \textbf{Classical-quantum dynamics.} We first introduce the general formalism used to describe a classical degree of freedom coupled to a quantum one, and we denote a generic classical degree of freedom by $\z$.
 For example, it could be a classically treated position variable $\z=q$, or a point in phase space $\z=(q,p)$.
 When one considers a hybrid system, the natural set of states to consider are hybrid classical-quantum (CQ) states.
 Formally, a classical-quantum state associates to each classical variable an un-normalized density matrix $\cqstate(\z,t) =p(\z,t) \sigma(\z,t)$ such that $\Tr_{\mathcal{H}}{\cqstate(\z)} = p(\z,t) \geq 0$ is a normalized probability distribution over the classical degrees of freedom and $\int d\z \cqstate(\z,t) $ is a normalized density operator on a Hilbert space $\mathcal{H}$.
 Intuitively, $p(\z,t)$ can be understood as the probability density of being in the phase space point $\z$ and $\sigma(\z,t)$ as the \textit{normalized} quantum state one would have given the classical state $\z$ occurs.